Search in this section

 This document describes the installation of the DNS REST PowerDNS server on a Linux system.

-The DNS REST Power DNS server is the interface between your Power DNS nameserver and AutoDNS.
+The DNS REST Power DNS server is the interface between your Power DNS name server and AutoDNS.
 The server is based on the Rest protocol and offers the possibility to update zones or load them from a remote server.
 Your server has the function of a SLAVE.

-System Requirements
+System requirements

 The application requires the necessary PowerDNS binaries (pdns_control) and a Java Virtual Machine (JDK) for operation.
 A further dependency exists to the javad-utils package, which is delivered with the application.